Skip advert

 Reliability and Safety

-Safety shouldn’t be a concern either, because the Formentor received the full five-star crash safety rating from Euro NCAP.
+Safety shouldn’t be a concern, though, because the Formentor received the full five-star crash safety rating from Euro NCAP.
 Its 93 per cent score for adult occupant protection and 88 per cent for child passenger protection are particularly impressive, while the Formentor’s 68 per cent score for vulnerable road users isn’t the best, but that may be due to a lot of safety features being optional.

-Standard equipment includes auto high-beam assist, collision warning and emergency braking, a driver alert system and lane-keeping assistance.
-VZ1 models also get blind-spot monitoring and lane-change assist, while the other VZ cars come with the Safety and Driving Pack XL.
-This adds emergency brake assist, meaning the car can bring itself to a safe stop in an emergency situation.
-The pack, including all the available safety features, can be added to V1 and V2 models for just under £600.
-A space-saver spare wheel is a £120 option on these two trim levels.
+Standard equipment includes auto high-beam assist, collision warning and autonomous emergency braking, a driver alert system and lane-keeping assistance.
+VZ1 models also get blind-spot monitoring and lane-change assist, while VZ2 and above come with the Safety and Driving Pack XL.
+This adds a lane change assistance feature to change lanes for you if the coast is clear, plus the car can bring itself to a safe stop in an emergency situation if the driver is unresponsive behind the wheel.
+The pack, including all the available safety features, can be added to V1 and V2 models for just over £650, or a touch over £200 for the VZ1 model.
+A space-saver spare wheel is a £135 option on petrol V1 and V2 models.

 Warranty